Design of model Boger fluids with systematically controlled viscoelastic properties: MATERIAL CHARACTERIZATION

-for $i=1,...,n$ the number of data points measured.
-In Fig.~\ref{fig:fitting method}(b,~\textit{i}-\textit{iii}). we show the fitting results of $\chi$ as function of $c$, $M$, and $\eta_s$. $\chi$ exhibits a weak power-law dependence on both $c$ and $\eta_s$, but not on $M$, which is understandable as only $c$ and $\eta_s$ change the overall fluid composition.
-The values of $\chi$ stayed around the mean value $\chi_{\text{avg}}\approx0.30$ with a standard deviation of $\pm0.023$, with a couple of outliers.
-This small deviation suggests that we can treat $\chi$ a constant in our measurement scheme.
+In Fig.~\ref{fig:fitting method}(b,~\textit{i}-\textit{iii}). we show the fitting results of $\xi$ as function of $c$, $M$, and $\eta_s$. $\xi$ exhibits a weak power-law dependence on both $c$ and $\eta_s$, but not on $M$, which is understandable as only $c$ and $\eta_s$ change the overall fluid composition.
+The values of $\xi$ stayed around the mean value $\xi_{\text{avg}}\approx0.30$ with a standard deviation of $\pm0.023$, with a couple of outliers.
+This small deviation suggests that we can treat $\xi$ as a constant in our measurement scheme.
+Hence, $\xi(\nu)=1-1/(3\nu) \approx0.3$ corresponds to $\nu= 0.47$.

-What does this value of $\chi$ tell us about our fluid?
-For an ideal polymer chain dissolved in a theta solvent, $\chi\approx1/3$ (or equivalently, $\nu=\nu_\theta=1/2$).
-For our solution, we measured experimentally that $\chi=1-1/(3\nu) \approx0.3$, which corresponds to $\nu= 0.47$.
-Therefore, PB-light mineral oil can be considered a poor solvent for PIB, yet is not so far away from being a $\theta$-solvent.
-Our measured $\nu$ is nearly equivalent to $\nu_\theta$, due to mixing of polyisobutylene (PIB) with isobutylene, a major component in PB.
+What does this value of $\nu=0.47$ tell us about the fluid?
+For an ideal polymer chain dissolved in a theta solvent, $\nu=1/2$.
+If instead a polymer chain is dissolved in a chemically identical solvent (e.g., high molecular weight polyisobutylene dissolved in isobutylene oligomer solvents), the system would be considered athermal~\cite{macdonald1997shear}, and one would expect~\cite{rubinstein2003polymer} $\nu=3/5$.
+However, note that we use $\nu$ as a standard Zimm-model heuristic, and, therefore, we regard that $\nu$ in our work is an `effective' parameter that is only valid for the range of $M$ we explored at a constant temperature.
+Most experimentally accessible polymer solutions reside in the thermal crossover regime between the $\theta$- and athermal solvent limits (intermediate solvent quality, which includes our PIB-PB-mineral oil system) their behavior is more generally described by the solvent-quality parameter $z=k_0(1-\theta/T)\sqrt{M_w}$, which is a function of dimensionless temperature $\theta/T$, molecular weight $M_w$, and a chemistry dependent constant $k_0$, rather than by a single universal exponent $\nu$~\cite{schroeder2018single,prakash2019universal}.

+The value of $\nu=0.47$ obtained with our sample material at $22~^\circ$C indicates that our system is not an ideal athermal solvent.
+This implies that the addition of mineral oil drives the solvent toward being a poor solvent for the polymer.
+This observation is best visualized by the data shown in Fig.~\ref{fig:fitting method}(b, iii), where $\xi=1-1/(3\nu)$ increases with $\eta_s$, meaning that $\nu$ moves away from the athermal limit and is driven `poor' as more mineral oil is added.
+A quantitative determination of how $\nu$ changes with the solvent composition for this ternary mixture (PIB-PB-mineral oil) would require independent coil-dimension measurements over a wider range of temperatures and molecular weights.
+Such an experimental program lies beyond the scope of our work, which focuses on developing a rheology-based practical fluid design scheme, yet we suggest that this would be a natural direction for future work (we acknowledge an anonymous referee for this feedback).